Yellow Medicine County, Minnesota: History

 The county was established by the Minnesota legislature on March 6, 1871, with Granite Falls as the county seat.
-Its name comes from Yellow Medicine River, which runs through the eastern part of the county to the Minnesota.
+Its name comes from the Yellow Medicine River, which runs through the eastern part of the county to the Minnesota.
 The river's name derives from the moonseed plant, Menispermum canadense, whose yellow root the native Dakota people used for medicinal purposes.

 It was proposed in 1878 to create a new county, taken from the western portions of Yellow Medicine, Lincoln, and Lac qui Parle counties.
 The state legislature approved the petition (subject to local voter approval), and Governor Pillsbury signed the act on February 27, 1879, but the proposal failed to garner a combined majority of votes in the three counties, and the proposed Canby County did not come into being.

 Geography

 Yellow Medicine County lies on the west side of Minnesota.
 Its west border abuts the state of South Dakota.
 The Minnesota River flows east-southeast along the county's northeast side on its way to discharge into the Mississippi River.
 The Yellow Medicine River flows northeast through the eastern part of the county, discharging into the Minnesota near the midpoint of the county's eastern border.
 The Stony Run Creek flows east through the northeast part of the county; the Florida Creek flows northeast through the west end of the county, and the Lac qui Parle River also flows northeast through the west central part of the county.
 The county terrain consists of rolling hills, carved by drainages.
 The area is devoted to agriculture.
 The terrain slopes to the east and slightly to the north; its highest point is on the west border, near its SW corner, at 1,732 ft ASL.
 The county has an area of 763 sqmi, of which 759 sqmi is land and 4.1 sqmi (0.5%) is water.